7 Day Sandstone Wilderness Itinerary: THe Ultimate Road Trip!

 Takarakka has many fun activities and programs during the season, like Sunday roast dinners, guided tours and heli-flights.
 The helicopter takes you over Carnarvon and Moolayember Gorge, which cannot be accessed by land.

-Things to do in Carnarvon Gorge:
+Things to Do in Carnarvon Gorge

 people walking on rocks over a river

-We recommend the following things to do whilst at Carnarvon Gorge
+We recommend the following things to do whilst at Carnarvon Gorge…

-• Arrive as early as you can and taking a shorter walk through the steep narrow gorge of Mickeys Cave.
+• Arrive as early as you can and taking a shorter loop walk through the steep narrow gorge of Mickeys Cave.
 1.5km return and easy for kids!

 • Cool off afterwards with a swim in the creek.
 It’s shallow and was perfect for the girls to swim and kick around on their boogie boards.
 It’s likely some roos will join you and drink from the water.